Combi2k2/Selective-Search-For-Object-Detection/README.md

     g++ segment.cpp -o segment
     ./segment 0.5 500 20 INPUT_IMAGE OUTPUT_IMAGE

+I am not able to understand the Makefile, at least now.
+So I write my own method for compile the file.

+DON'T BLAME MEEEE😭😭😭

 ### The following lines belong to the actual author of this project:
 Implementation of the segmentation algorithm described in: